She Season 2 Release Date And Time: Trailer Gives A Glimpse At Braver And Bolder Bhumi

 Ms Marvel Review: Mohan Kapur & Zenobia Shroff Are Perfect Desi Parents, Iman Vellani Is Bright & Dreamy

 The OTT platform's official Instagram account shared the trailer on Wednesday (June 8).
 The show is expected to drop on Netflix at 12:30 pm on the release date.
 The caption read, "Kya ye Bhumi ki kahani ka ant hoga ya phir bas uski shuruaat?
+(Will this be Bhumi's end or a new beginning?)
 Watch the next chapter of her story from @imtiazaliofficial in #SheS2, dropping on 17th June, only on Netflix! #SheS2OnNetflix."

 Bhumi in the new trailer seemed more confident, bolder and braver in her undercover duties.
 This time around she will be seen trying to lure in Nayak, a drug kingpin and a ruthless assassin.
 The trailer also hints at the police department questioning Bhumi's loyalty due to her new-found love.